 First, we want to be part of a movement that gives every Austrian access to a full day of climate awareness training to make them “klimafit” or climate ready.
 We know that this is bold and ambitious, but we live in times when bold and ambitious goals are called for.
 We’re starting small, with individual provinces, communities and groups, and we’re actively working to reach more and more people every day.

-Our vision for 2040 is a climate-neutral Austria, filled with engaged and active citizens who are actively choosing to co-create a sustainable future that is also bright and thriving.
+Our vision for 2040 is a climate-neutral Austria, filled with engaged and active citizens who are actively choosing to co-create a sustainable future that is also fair and thriving.
 We see Austria as a world leader in climate neutrality, creating a cascade effect that shifts thinking and behaviour in Europe and beyond, and influencing the creation of sustainable futures across the globe.

 If your response is “That’s impossible!
 Austria is a small country!
 How can Austria influence the world?”, we’d say that you need to have more faith.